OtitisSymptoms, Doctors, Treatments, Advances & More

 - Otitis media with effusion -- Occurs when there is thick or sticky fluid behind the eardrum in the middle ear, but there is no ear infection.
 Also called serous otitis media.

-Noga Lavi-Givon practices in Beersheba, Israel.
+Noga Lavi-Givon practices practicing medicine in Beersheba, Israel.
 Ms. Lavi-Givon is rated as an Elite expert by MediFind in the treatment of Otitis.
-Her top areas of expertise are Strep Throat, Otitis, Pneumonia, and Pneumococcal Meningitis.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Strep Throat, Otitis, Pneumonia, and Pneumococcal Meningitis.

-Susanna Esposito practices in Parma, Italy.
+Susanna Esposito practices practicing medicine in Parma, Italy.
 Ms. Esposito is rated as an Elite expert by MediFind in the treatment of Otitis.
-Her top areas of expertise are Pneumonia, Flu, Otitis, Bone Marrow Aspiration, and Splenectomy.
+She is also highly rated in 74 other conditions, according to our data.
+Her clinical expertise encompasses Pneumonia, Otitis, Flu, Bone Marrow Aspiration, and Splenectomy.

-Summary: The goal of this clinical trial is to evaluate whether the wSp vaccine can prevent nasopharyngeal colonization by pneumococcal bacteria in healthy young children who have received routine PCV20 vaccination.
+Summary: The goal of this clinical trial is to evaluate whether the wSp vaccine can prevent nasopharyngeal colonization by pneumococcal bacteria in healthy young children who have received routine PCV15 or PCV20 vaccination.
 The main questions it aims to answer are: Does wSp vaccine reduce pneumococcal colonization in the nose?
-Does wSp vaccine safely stimulate the immune system to produce antibodies and protective...
+Does wSp vaccine safely stimulate the immune system to produce antibodies and p...

 Published Date: July 16, 2024